danielmartinsen/u-reg-admin/README.md

 ![Demoimage](project-illustration.svg)

-> Easy check in and user management system for youth clubs in Norway.
+> Administrationpanel for user registration management system.
+Easy check in and user management system for youth clubs in Norway.
 Get advanced statistics and insights to usage.
 Made in Norway with love for simplification.

 **Version 1.0.0**